Daniel Craig: 2006–2021: James Bond and worldwide recognition

 He co-starred with Hugh Jackman in a limited engagement of the drama A Steady Rain, on Broadway, which played in autumn 2009 at the Schoenfeld Theatre, for which he gained positive reviews.
 In 2011, Craig starred as investigative journalist Mikael Blomkvist in David Fincher's 2011 adaptation of Stieg Larsson's novel The Girl with the Dragon Tattoo.
 The next year, he took up a leading role in Dream House, a psychological thriller directed by Jim Sheridan and co-starring Rachel Weisz, Naomi Watts and Marton Csokas.
 It garnered mostly negative reviews and low box office results.
 Craig then co-starred with Harrison Ford and Olivia Wilde in Cowboys & Aliens, an American science fiction Western film, based on Scott Mitchell Rosenberg's 2006 graphic novel of the same name.
-The same year, Craig provided his voice to Steven Spielberg's animated film The Adventures of Tintin in 2011, playing the villainous pirate Ivan Ivanovitch Sakharine and his ancestor Red Rackham in a dual role.
+The same year, Craig voiced a dual role in Steven Spielberg's animated film The Adventures of Tintin in 2011, playing both the villainous pirate Ivan Ivanovitch Sakharine and his ancestor Red Rackham.

-The planned 19 April 2010 release of Craig's third Bond film was delayed, because of financial troubles; the film, titled Skyfall, was eventually released on 23 October 2012.
+The planned 19 April 2010 release of Craig's third Bond film was delayed because of financial troubles; the film, titled Skyfall, was eventually released on 23 October 2012.
 The same year, he appeared as James Bond in the short film Happy and Glorious, in which he escorted Queen Elizabeth II to the 2012 Summer Olympics opening ceremony.
 He and his wife Weisz starred in a Broadway play titled Betrayal, which ran from October 2013 to January 2014.
-Despite mixed reviews, it grossed $17.5 million, becoming the second highest earning Broadway play of 2013.
+Despite mixed reviews, it grossed US$17.5 million, becoming the second highest earning Broadway play of 2013.
 Craig's fourth Bond film, Spectre, began filming in December 2014 and was released on 26 October 2015.
-His first four Bond films have grossed $3.5 billion globally, after adjusting for inflation.
+His first four Bond films have grossed US$3.5 billion globally, after adjusting for inflation.